What Semantic Search Can Do for You

 Should We Settle for a Keyword Search?

 Search tools, often based on simple keywords, are integrated into almost all modern applications.
 These search tools have saved us much time and effort to find information in our often overwhelming enterprise databases, wikis, websites, or applications.
 However, in many cases, they still fail.
-Instead of providing a particular piece of knowledge or pointing in the right direction, these traditional tools fail to retrieve a manageable amount of relevant results.
+Instead of providing a particular piece of knowledge or pointing in the right direction, these traditional tools fail to meet the searcher's intent.

 Lately, modern technologies such as Natural Language Processing (NLP) have enabled a new paradigm of search and offer the power to massively improve our search experience.
+In short, NLP will improve search accuracy.
 In particular, NLP allows us to shift, where applicable, from elaborate keyword-based matching towards the semantic understanding of our queries and questions.
 This way, we do not necessarily have to remember specific keywords or terminology to retrieve the desired information.
 Semantic search technologies such as Question Answering (QA) enable us to query text data by simply typing our questions into the search bar, then getting full answers rather than just a bunch of links to the documents matching the keywords.

 However, when does semantic search enhance our search experience, and when would a keyword-based search be sufficient?